 No. Admissions GPA for the BSN will only be calculated on the Nursing courses you have completed.
 No general education courses will be calculated.

-Yes.
-And there are on-ground clinicals included in NUR 410 and 411.
+Most of them.
+There are on-ground clinicals included in the last three upper-division NUR courses.
 These are coordinated through the Nursing Department.

 The BSN program is designed for students in the PPCC AAS/Nursing program and working RN’s to take two classes each semester.
 These courses are only 8 weeks in length and are back to back (first bi-semester and second bi-semester.)
 A student may advance as classes are available.
 Check with the Nursing Department if you wish to explore other options.